 The other option that you can go for is installing the SuperSU.
 You need to unlock the bootloader most of the time and then install a custom recovery image before you can then flash the SuperSU, but as long as there is a custom recovery image made available, then SuperSU pretty much is a perfect tool that you can always rely on.
 You just need to make sure you flash the right version (whether you need the systemless root version or not.)
 SuperSU is pretty easy to track down.
 There is always a new one for each version of Android, or if you have a newer device, then you can go to the SuperSU download page that Chainfire has setup that offers the latest version available from the download link.

 SuperSU fell out of favor with lots of people recently for its inability to allow for things like Android Pay.
 The Android developers made it so that if you rooted with SuperSU, you couldn’t use Android Pay because of a new SafetyNet feature designed to catch these rooting tools (even that now use the systemless root) and prevent them from working to make sure that the Android operating system stays as secure as possible while people make their Android Pay transactions.
 People then waited a long time for a rooting method to become available where Android Pay would work, but it never came.
 In more recent times though, Chainfire did come up with a solution that is called SUHide.
 The SUHide can hide the SuperSU so that it doesn’t trip SafetyNet and you can run applications like Android Pay or even Netflix.
-However, there is also another tool out there called Magisk that does a similar thing, but instead of hiding the root access it allows you to toggle it on or off whenever you please (said to be the simpler solution.)
+However, there is also another tool out there called Magisk that does a similar thing, but instead of hiding the root access it allows you to toggle it on or off whenever you please (said to be the simpler solution).
 So, if you want to be able to use Android Pay, then you should try out either SuperSU and SUHide or Magisk.
-Simply put, to this day, the KingRoot tool will not work for you with Android Pay, but there are other alternatives out there that will.
+Simply put, to this day, the KingRoot tool will not work for you with Android Pay, though there are other alternatives out there that will.

 Your Android mobile that is running on the Android 8.0 Oreo software updates should now be rooted after using the KingRoot one-click rooting tool.
 The KingRoot tool lets you know that it was successful or not from the application’s screen, but you don’t need to take their word for it before you start installing root applications.
 Once the device has rebooted, you can install the root checker application for additional confirmation that has no associations with KingRoot at all.
 You can use that same root checker app regardless of what tool you used to get root access.
 It’s also handy to leave installed on your device in case one day you want to unroot it before sending it off for repair under warranty or something of that nature.
 That way you’ll know that you have successfully unrooted it as well when it lets you know that your device is no longer rooted.